GBA-HCI/PreCHI2025/content/program/panel1/index.md

 <hr />

-## From Lab to LinkedIn: Which Career Paths Await HCI Graduates
+## From LinkedIn to Workplace: Career Opportunities for HCI Graduates

 **Panel Host**: Prof. Xiaoyu Zhang